I’ve never tasted anything made with peanut butter that I didn’t like.

 This creamy and flavorful fudge is good on its own, but if you want to jazz it up, chocolate chips, chopped peanuts, white chocolate or chopped pretzels are all nice additions.

 So, are you ready to get a little nutty?
-Let the magic of peanut butter fudge-making begin!
+Let the magic of fudge-making begin!

 This is such an easy recipe!
 Perfect for a "gift of food" during the holidays, or anytime that peanut butter craving hits!